310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Midori %}
-Yeah… I think we're in a decent place in StarPro, but I guess we look like a weak unit compared to the well-known veterans and stuff…
+Yeah… I think we’re in a decent place in StarPro, but I guess we look like a weak unit compared to the well-known veterans and stuff…
 {% endbubble %}

 {% bubble Shinobu %}
 To be honest, we have not made any remarkable achievements since ES was established.
 Akatsuki is in the same position as us, too.

 Compared to other shining idols, we’re hidden in the background.
-It isn't a surprise that our name has barely reached the farther prefectures in our country, like here.
+It isn’t a surprise that our name has barely reached the farther prefectures in our country, like here.
 {% endbubble %}

 {% bubble Midori %}